Conference Diary – Day One at Labour

 by John Ringer

 In Manchester Central today, the talk of the town remains the Scottish independence referendum.
 English activists greet their Scottish friends by saying ‘thank god we’re in the same country!’.
 Once-demure Brownites are acting mighty smug.
 Activists from across the country boast about their time spent knocking doors in godforsaken suburbs whose names they can’t remember.
-While a pre-election conference would usually be a time for looking forward to the battle to come, this conference remains pre-occupied with the battle just fought.

 At times, it seems that each and every speech made from the dais – by the most polished frontbencher and the most inexperienced activist alike – in some way refers to Thursday’s referendum.
 Even in today’s sessions on defence and foreign policy, each and every speaker seemed determined to shoehorn in a reference to the campaign that just ended – often at the expense of talking of the one yet to come.